nareshr5/Food-ordering-app-using-react/README.md

 - need to work on some funtionalities of help page
 - working on the whats on mind functinality
 - creating accordions on restaurant menu page
+- working on the functionalities inside the accordions

 (accordion open and close logic is added , proper acccordion fixing needed little )